-This project will provide for the initial process of establishing a Safe Community project in Hermiston and Umatilla County.
-The project will provide for a coordinator to gather identify coalition partners, data sources, and establish a data set.
-The project will perform a problem identification process, and identify promising projects that are appropriate for the Safe Community model.
-If time and resources allow, the project will begin developing projects in this first year grant.
+This project will provide for the ongoing process of establishing a Safe Community project in Hermiston and Umatilla County.
+The project will develop a business plan to guide the identification and implementation of promising projects that are appropriate for the Safe Community model.
+Project will additionally develop a plan for the coming year, with contingencies based on funding.